Anki Review

 Anki Frequently Asked Questions (2026)

-How much does Anki cost in 2026?
+How much does Anki cost ?

 Anki is free for desktop users, while the mobile app AnkiMobile costs $24.99.